The Hundred: Southern Brave beat Birmingham Phoenix in Lord's final as Paul Stirling top-scores

 STORY OF THE MATCH

-Southern Brave became the inaugural men's champions in The Hundred after Paul Stirling's quick-fire 61 and a typically strong bowling performance saw them to victory over Birmingham Phoenix at Lord's - with Liam Livingstone firing too fleetingly for the beaten team.
+Southern Brave became the inaugural men's champions in The Hundred after Paul Stirling's quick-fire 61 and a typically strong bowling performance saw them to victory over Birmingham Phoenix at Lord's - with Liam Livingstone firing too fleetingly for the beaten team in the end.

 Stirling clubbed six sixes in his 36-ball innings at Lord's, while Ross Whiteley (44 off 19) hammered four maximums of his own as Brave rallied from the early dismissals of Quinton de Kock (7) and skipper James Vince (4) and being 38-2 off 35 balls to post 168-5 from their 100 balls, with 138 runs coming for the final 65 deliveries.